-With at least one top-ranked program available in each state, every aspiring dental hygienist has access to an accredited program that will qualify them to take and pass the state and national board exams to become a licensed dental hygienist.
-Enroll in a program today to begin a career with high earning potential, flexibility and security tomorrow.
+With at least one top-ranked program available in each state, every aspiring dental hygienist has access to an accredited program that will qualify them to take and pass the state and national board exams to become licensed dental hygienists.
+Enroll in a program today to begin a career with high earning potential, flexibility, and security tomorrow.
 If you have any questions, please feel free to reach out and contact us.

 Programs were ranked according to a matrix of cost, job placement, percentage of students that passed the state and national exams, and program availability.